-Building a business is like building a car.
+Building a website is like building a car.
 SEO is the engine that gets you where you want to be.

 Does internet marketing and SEO confuse you?
 You are certainly not alone.
 When a digital marketer starts throwing terms like “LSI Keywords” or “Google Algorithms” at you, your eyes may begin to glaze over!